 ArchiExpo e-Magazine: What tools do you use to design aircraft cabins?

 Luke Hawes: We use many types of high-end 3-D CAD and visualization software depending on the project, whether supplying technical data to seat vendors or files for movies.
-Software allows us to build a skeleton model to visualize materials and colors in photo realistic impressions of the cabin.
+The software allows us to build a skeleton model to visualize materials and colors in photo-realistic impressions of the cabin.
 We can also render through sequences, creating airline-marketing movies.

 Check out the latest from a number of 3-D CAD software programs here.

 Luke Hawes: Making materials fly is the biggest challenge.
 There’s a whole floor in our London studio dedicated to material innovation.
 We also work with major international suppliers, especially trim and finish suppliers like Botany, Rohi, Lantal, Anker, Schneller and Isovolta, to look for new ways of making authentic-looking lighter weight materials.
 For example, granite tray tables with 10 millimeters of material thickness, like those on United Airlines domestic fleet which debuted Fall 2015, only 2-3 millimeters of granite give the visual effect.
 The rest is a substrate of another much lighter weight material.

 ArchiExpo e-Magazine: How do you go about reducing weight and increasing space onboard?